-Today, the Centers for Disease Control and Prevention issued a new order, effective from September 4th through December 31st, 2020, that provides protection from eviction to prevent the further spread of COVID-19.
+The Centers for Disease Control and Prevention has issued an order, effective from September 4th, 2020 and extended to July 31, 2021, that provides protection from eviction to prevent the further spread of COVID-19.

 Although many questions about the order remain, to the best of our knowledge, this emergency action prohibits new and previously filed evictions of tenants who provide their landlords with a signed declaration stating that they meet all of the following criteria:

-Each adult listed on the lease, rental agreement, or housing contract who qualifies for protection under the CDC’s moratorium should complete and provide this declaration to the landlord or property manager.
+Each adult listed on the lease, rental agreement, or housing contract who qualifies for protection under the CDC’s moratorium should complete and provide this declaration (updated to reflect the moratorium’s extension through March 2021) to the landlord or property manager.
 The order enumerates penalties for anyone who violates it, including fines of $100,000 to $500,000 and civil and criminal penalties.

 We urge you to share this information widely.
 By 2018 American Community Survey estimates, this order could apply to up to 86% of renter households that had total household income below $100,000.
 In the 17 cities we’re tracking, we’ve already seen 43,526 eviction filings.
 This order could provide meaningful relief to families at risk of eviction and its devastating harms, especially if coupled with rent relief.